How to spend one day in Salem Massachusetts: Best day trip from Boston

 One of the best ways to explore Salem is by following the Salem Heritage Trail.

-The trail starts out at the Salem Regional Visitor Center and meanders its way along some of Salem’s most historic spots.
+The trail starts at the Salem Regional Visitor Center and meanders its way along some of Salem’s most historic spots.

 The line is red and you definitely can’t miss it!
 Make sure to pick up a map at the Visitors Center or download one here.